AY Automate

 6. Google Gemini Embedding 2

 Beyond RAG pipeline architecture, hands-on experience with Google Gemini Embedding 2 is becoming a differentiating skill for AI-first engineers.
-The model's multimodal architecture (text, images, video, audio, PDFs into one vector space) enables new application categories:
+The model's multimodal architecture (text, images, video, audio, PDFs into one vector space) opens new application categories:

 • Unified search across mixed-media knowledge bases